Professional practice

 1991 Called to the Bar (Middle Temple)

-1987 Scientist at MOD, Admiralty Research Establishment, software coding in LISP on Symbolics Machines
+1987 Scientist at Ministry of Defence, Admiralty Research Establishment, coding in LISP on Symbolics Machines

 - Education